 - Formation of energy-rich molecules such as ATP and NADPH.

 The splitting of water is where oxygen is generated.
-In real terms, this occurs in the thylakoid membranes of chloroplasts, where enzymes carefully extract electrons while releasing oxygen as a byproduct.
+This occurs in the thylakoid membranes of chloroplasts, where enzymes carefully extract electrons while releasing oxygen as a byproduct.
 Without this step, the downstream synthesis of sugars would stall, and oxygen would not accumulate in the atmosphere.

 Light-Independent Reactions